Are you terrified of Springtails ? and want to get rid of them permanently in an organic way? Then you are so lucky, you are in the correct place.

 How Many Types Of Springtails Are?

-- Poduromorpha – This group’s springtails size is more on the plump side, with short legs.
+• Poduromorpha – This group’s springtail size is more on the plump side, with short legs.
 However, they are more oval compared to the Symphypleona.

 Reproduction & Life Cycle Of Springtails

-- Springtails reproduce at an exponential rate and transform into adults from eggs in a matter of a few weeks.
-Female springtails pick up the sperm sacs distributed by the males, fertilization of eggs (individually or in groups) begin as soon as they are laid on or inside the ground.
+• Springtails reproduce at an exponential rate and transform into adults from eggs in a matter of a few weeks.
+Female springtails pick up the sperm sacs distributed by the males, and fertilization of eggs (individually or in groups) begins as soon as they are laid on or inside the ground.
 A single female is known to lay as many as 400 eggs during its springtail life cycle.

 How To Get Rid Of Springtail Naturally- Tips?